UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Unlike :code:`recordChangeDate`, all of the values within :code:`recordCreationDate` are at least accurate.
 Currently this information is not used or displayed for users.
-Given this and the fact that this element is present in a very small percentage of UTK records, it does not seem useful to keep this information.
+Given this and the fact that this element is present in a very small percentage of UT records, it does not seem useful to keep this information.
 Again, a repository system should have a way to track when a metadata datastream for a particular digital object was created.
 Therefore keeping this information adds unnecessary complexity.